-Representative Hickman pressed his motion to table the Peters reconsideration motion, which motion was declared adopted upon a division of the question.
+Representative Hickman pressed his motion to table the Peters reconsideration motion, which motion was declared adopted upon a division of the question.12

-Ruling - It is the ruling of the Chair that the Chair will not take cognizance of a jurisdictional question pertaining to a main
+Ruling - It is the ruling of the Chair that the Chair will not take cognizance of a jurisdictional question pertaining to a main question until the main question itself is before the House for consideration.

-Ibid
+10 Ibid.

-Ibid.
+11 Ibid